hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 }
 {% endhighlight %}

 Looks better, but anyway we must add if check for every GetData invocation.
-Lets try to move if check into Defend function.
+Lets move if check into Defend function.

 {% highlight csharp %}
 public static string Defend (object a, Func<object, string> f)